-Your mind is already prone to a lot of ways of thinking that are less "you" than you might think when you look closely at popular culture.
+Your mind is already prone to a lot of ways of thinking that are less "you" than you might expect.
 For example, authors and actors commonly report experiences of characters acting as if the author was not in control of them.
 To those authors, it is as if the character is allowed to act and the author simply notes what they do rather than the author actually thinking out what should happen.
 Even those who do not spend a long time writing will find that they act as if they are a totally different person when put into a new social context.
-The practice of tulpamancy attempts to be both an explanation for these experiences and/or a means by which you can use this existing mental foundation to create an experience of there being more than just your current sense of self in your head.
+Tulpamancy is a means by which you can use this existing mental foundation to create an experience of there being more than just your current sense of self in your head.
 All it takes is a little bit of intentional brain-training to drive these tendencies into an experience that is unlike what most would ever expect to be possible.

 In this guide there will be four main steps in the creation of a new tulpa: